fdcastel/cf-ddns/specification.md

 - `--target`: (Required) Provides the hostname for the Cloudflare DNS record, which must already exist in the specified zone.
 - `--source`: (Optional) Lists the network interfaces from which to retrieve IPv4 addresses; can accept zero, one, or multiple interfaces.

+The script must strictly avoid outputting any content to `stdout`.

+When invoked with the `-v` or `--verbose` flags, it may produce specific informative messages (referred to as verbose messages), which should be directed exclusively to `stderr`.

+Ensure that any `curl` command using `POST`, `PUT` or `DELETE` methods does not display the HTTP response in `stdout`.

 The argument parser should validate all inputs and provide usage instructions if `-h` or `--help` is passed.

-The script should suppress output unless running in verbose mode, which can be activated with `-v` or `--verbose`.

-All verbose outputs must be redirected to `stderr`.

 Upon validation of all arguments, the script execution should proceed as follows: